NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 # Near to Far Field Spectra
 ---

-The [near-to-far field transformation](../Python_User_Interface.md#near-to-far-field-spectra) feature is demonstrated using four different examples.
+The [near-to-far field transformation](../Python_User_Interface.md#near-to-far-field-spectra) feature is demonstrated using five different examples.
 There are three steps involved in this type of calculation.
-First, the "near" surface(s) is defined as a set of surfaces capturing *all* outgoing radiation in the desired direction(s).
+First, the "near" surface(s) is defined as a set of surfaces capturing *all* outgoing radiation in *free space* in the desired direction(s).
 Second, the simulation is run using a pulsed source (or alternatively, a CW source via the [frequency-domain solver](../Python_User_Interface.md#frequency-domain-solver)) to allow Meep to accumulate the DFT fields on the near surface(s).
-Third, Meep computes the far fields at any desired points with the option to save the far fields to an HDF5 file.
+Third, Meep computes the "far" fields at any desired points with the option to save the far fields to an HDF5 file.

 [TOC]

 Radiation Pattern of an Antenna
 -------------------------------

-In this example, we compute the [radiation pattern](https://en.wikipedia.org/wiki/Radiation_pattern) of an antenna.
-This involves an electric-current point dipole emitter in vacuum.
-The source is placed at the center of a 2d cell surrounded by PML.
+In this example, we compute the [radiation pattern](https://en.wikipedia.org/wiki/Radiation_pattern) of an antenna in free space.
+This involves computing the far fields of an electric-current point dipole emitter in vacuum.
+The source is placed at the center of a 2D cell surrounded by PML.
 The near fields are obtained on a bounding box defined along the edges of the non-PML region.
 The far fields are computed in two ways from *closed* surfaces: (1) sides of a square and (2) circumference of a circle, having a length/radius many times larger than the source wavelength and lying beyond the cell.
 From both the near and far fields, we will also compute the total outgoing Poynting flux and demonstrate that they are equivalent.
 Results will be shown for three orthogonal polarizations of the input source.

 The simulation geometry is shown in the following schematic.